Acting on a tip from loggers, wild-life biologists have confirmed the presence of a wolf pack with pups in northeast Pend Oreille County.

 At sunrise Friday, Scott Fisher played digital recordings of howling in the remote territory where the wolves had been spotted.
 An adult wolf howled back, and at least three yappy pups chimed in.

 Heavy timber and brush concealed the pack.
-Fisher and a colleague set up motion-triggered cameras in the area, with hopes of capturing the wolves on film.
+Fisher and a colleague set up motion-triggered cameras in the area, with hopes of capturing images of the wolves.

 The pack is the second documented in Washington state.
 Last summer, a breeding pair of wolves was radio-collared in western Okanogan County.

-Gray wolves were hunted to near-extinction in the continental United States by the 1930s.
+Gray wolves had been hunted nearly to extinction in the continental United States by the 1930s.
 But as wolf populations have rebounded in Idaho, Montana and Wyoming through federal recovery efforts, wolf sightings in Washington have increased.

 Biologists used wolf urine to lure animals to the camera site.
 But the wolf images stopped appearing in late May.
 The loggers’ tip last week sent Fisher and his colleagues to a site about five miles from the camera, where they heard the adult and pups.

 “Getting a credible tip saved us so much time and work,” said Fisher, who encourages members of the public to report wolf sightings.

 The next step is to put GPS collars on the adults so their movements can be tracked, said Dana Base, a district biologist with the Washington Department of Fish and Wildlife.
 The adults will be captured with padded leg-hold traps to prevent injuries, he said.

 For the pack’s protection, the wolves’ location isn’t being disclosed, Base said.
 Federal officials are investigating the possible poaching of a gray wolf from the pack in Okanogan County.
 In December, police found an unprocessed pelt of a gray wolf in a package being shipped from Omak to Canada.